MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/resource-management/generic-resource-requirement-fulfillment.md

 The assignments on the schedule are updated with the named resource as well.

 ## Fulfill a generic resource with multiple named resources
 Fulfilling a requirement for a generic resource with multiple named resources is similar to assigning a single named resource.
 For example, there is a task with a duration of five days and 120 hours of effort.
-This task can't be completed by one resource that works a typical eight-hour day over a five day week.
+This task can't be completed by one resource that works a typical eight-hour day over a five-day week.

 The requirement is for 120 hours of robotics engineering over five days, which is 24 hours per day.